tgragnato/tgragnato/_packages/magnetico.md

 - `docker run --rm -it ghcr.io/tgragnato/magnetico:latest --help`
 - `docker run --rm -it ghcr.io/tgragnato/magnetico:latest -d --database=zeromq://localhost:5555`

+### RabbitMQ

+RabbitMQ is an open-source message broker that facilitates communication between distributed systems by queuing and routing messages.
+It supports multiple messaging protocols and ensures reliable message delivery for scalable applications.
+The integration is designed in the persistence layer following the Publish/Subscribe model, and operates over a durable queue named `magnetico` routed through an exchange.

+- `docker run --rm -it ghcr.io/tgragnato/magnetico:latest --help`
+- `docker run --rm -it ghcr.io/tgragnato/magnetico:latest -d --database=amqp://localhost:5672`

+### Bitmagnet

+Bitmagnet is a self-hosted BitTorrent indexer, DHT crawler, content classifier and torrent search engine with web UI, GraphQL API and Servarr stack integration.
+The integration is designed in the persistence layer as a producer for the import API endpoint, and works under the bitmagnet and bitmagnets URL schemas.

+- `docker run --rm -it ghcr.io/tgragnato/magnetico:latest --help`
+- `docker run --rm -it ghcr.io/tgragnato/magnetico:latest -d --database=bitmagnet://localhost:3333/import`

 ## Features

 Easy installation & minimal requirements: